TinoWernsmann/HSD-Party/README.md

 #### 8. Teleporter Tile (`Teleport_Tile`)
 * Considered a stopping tile (`is_stopping = true`).
 * Fixedly paired with a destination teleporter (`teleport_destination`).
-* Moves the player character downward into the entry pipe via tweening (`teleport_down.wav`).
+* Moves the player character downward into the entry pipe via tweening and sound (`teleport_down.wav`).
-* Performs a screen fade, relocates the character to the destination coordinates, adjusts the camera angle, and moves the character back up out of the exit pipe (`teleport_up.wav`).
+* Performs a screen fade, relocates the character to the destination coordinates, adjusts the camera angle, and moves the character back up out of the exit pipe with corresponding sound(`teleport_up.wav`).
 * If remaining steps were left from the dice roll upon entering, the character continues moving forward from the destination tile.

 ---